Scrape configuration using Kubernetes

 Define jobs configuration

-When using annotations for scraping, you can set the jobs configuration to override any of the defaults set in the global scrape configuration.
+When using annotations for scraping, you can configure the jobs collection to override any of the defaults set in the global scrape configuration.

 jobs: